-- Plans of dispatching PDs and DCs to overseas research institutions and of implementing not engaged in full-time research activities, such as, an individual who is age 39 or under and has not acquired his/her Ph.D. degree, or who has acquired his/her Ph.D. degree within the past 8 years (but excluding periods of maternity and/or childcare leave, etc.).
+- Plans of dispatching PDs and DCs to overseas research institutions and of implementing not engaged in full-time research activities(1), such as, an individual who is age 39 or under and has not acquired his/her Ph.D. degree, or who has acquired his/her Ph.D. degree within the past 8 years (including an individual having acquired a Ph.D. degree within 8 years excluding periods of maternity and/or childcare leave, etc. after acquiring Ph.D.).